top of page

 About Traveler Talez

-Traveler Talez documents lesser-known places across India through firsthand travel narratives and professional photography.
+Traveler Talez documents lesser-known places across India through firsthand travel narratives and original photography.

-The focus is on slow, immersive journeys supported by clean editorial design and an ad-free reading experience.
-Stories here prioritise depth, accuracy, and context over volume or trends.
+The focus remains on immersive journeys supported by clean editorial structure and an ad-free reading experience.
+Each story prioritises depth, accuracy, and context over volume or trends.

-Since May 2025, Traveler Talez has followed a hub and spoke editorial structure where long-form journeys feed into Quick Guides, Itineraries, and Behind the Shot narratives.
+Since May 2025, Traveler Talez has followed a hub and spoke editorial model where long-form journeys connect to Quick Guides, Itineraries, and Behind the Shot narratives.

-Editorial standards align closely with Google EEAT and Helpful Content principles, especially for guides meant to be used on the road.
+Editorial standards align with Google E-E-A-T and Helpful Content principles, especially for guides designed for use on the road.

 • Instagram